mkolodner/DynamicGaugeTargets/README.md

 3. Run `cci org browser dev` to open the org in your browser.

 ## Use

 If you want to use this project in real life I **strongly** recommend you deploy it to a sandbox first, test, and then deploy from the sandbox to production.
 Steps to deploy to a sandbox:

 1. Connect your sandbox to SFDX
-    a. sfdx force:auth:web:login --setalias __name of sandbox__ --instanceurl https://test.salesforce.com
+    1. a. sfdx force:auth:web:login --setalias __name of sandbox__ --instanceurl https://test.salesforce.com
-    (once taken to test.salesforce.com you can click to use a custom domain)
+    2. (once taken to test.salesforce.com you can click to use a custom domain)
 2. Delete from your local copy of the project all the parts of it that you do not want to deploy (and are going to cause you errors in deployment.)
 This means:
-    a. the dashboards (because the running user won't exist),
+    3. the dashboards (because the running user won't exist)
-    b. the reports (irrelevant)
+    4. the reports (irrelevant)
-    c. the applications (I assume you don't want or need to modify the standard Sales app in your sandbox)
+    5. the applications (I assume you don't want or need to modify the standard Sales app in your sandbox)
-    d. the list views for Account and Contact (you shouldn't need them)
+    6. the list views for Account and Contact (you shouldn't need them)
-    e. and the profiles (you won't be able to deploy them without heavy editing)
+    7. and the profiles (you won't be able to deploy them without heavy editing)
 3. Deploy the metadata
-    a. sfdx force:source:deploy -u __name of sandbox__ -p 'force-app'
+    8. sfdx force:source:deploy -u __name of sandbox__ -p 'force-app'
 4. Once deployed you will need to modify field level security for all of the deployed fields or nobody will be able to see them--even you!